Arrange a callback

 It’s usually quite easy to prove that a duty of care existed for collisions on roundabouts and at mini-roundabouts because of the Road Traffic Act 1988.
 It states that all road users must take reasonable precautions to try and reduce accidents and injuries on the road.
 Essentially, this means motorists must pay attention when driving and abide by the rules of the Highway Code.

 As such, an important main task you can help with is to try and prove who was responsible for the roundabout accident, how it occurred and the extent of your injuries.
-We’ll explain what proof might help with this later on.
+We’ll explain what evidence might help with this later on.

 In this section, we’ve listed some of the most common injuries that could result in a roundabout accident claim.
 Don’t worry if you don’t see your injury on our list, this is just a sample and we could still support your claim.
 Some of the most common injuries from accidents at roundabouts include: